ohsik/write-here/README.md

 ###Todos..

-1. AJAX image upload still needs to be implemented or progress bar on submit
+1. AJAX image upload progress bar
-2. Delete featured image does not work smoothly with AJAX (write-here-edit.php)
-3. Client side validation and disable submit button after submitting
+2. Server side validation needs to be fixed
+3. Inline images uploaded by `Add Media` button need to update `post_parent` to the newly created post's ID

+###Plans
+*I'm thinking about making this to a single page application(kind of) using AJAX technology.
+You only have to add one shortcode into your page/post and on that page, you can write, read, edit and delete all of your content.*
-Please feel free to talk me for any comments or suggestions for this plug in o@ohsikpark.com
+Yes, I definitely need your help to make this plug in better.
+Sounds interesting to you?
+Please feel free to talke me at o@ohsikpark.com

+###Library used
+- jQuery Validation Plug in (http://jqueryvalidation.org/)

 ###License
 License: GPL2